Jason-Adam/news-nlp/README.md

 unzip mallet-2.0.8.zip
 ```

 The code utilizing the `Mallet` model should now function properly.

+## Document Classification
+The [first notebook](doc_classification) creates the dataset and applies the following techniques:
+1. Count Vectorization
+2. TF-IDF
+3. Doc2Vec Embeddings

+Each of the resulting vectorized representations of the documents are then used as inputs to a Random Forest classification model to predict the publication source of the article.

+## Document Clustering
+The [second notebook](doc_clustering.ipynb) utilizes unsupervised clustering techniques on the corpus along with visualizations.
+1. t-SNE
+2. K-Means
+3. Hierarchical Clustering

+## Topic Modeling
+The [third notebook](topic_modeling.ipynb) takes a sample of the original dataset and performs topic modeling utilizing the Latent Dirichlet Allocation (LDA) algorithm.